Nexmo/station/_documentation/conversation/overview.md

 title: Overview
 ---

-# Conversation Overview
+# In-App Messaging Overview

-The Nexmo Conversation API enables you to build conversation features where communication can take place across multiple mediums including Messaging, Voice, Video & SMS.
+Nexmo In-App Messaging enables you to build conversation features where communication can take place across multiple mediums including Messaging, Voice, Video & SMS.

 The context of the conversations is maintained though each communication event taking place within a conversation, no matter the medium.

-> ### The Conversation API is in [developer preview](/conversation/developer-preview)
+> ### In-App Messaging is in developer preview
 >
-> Currently the Conversation API offers basic IP messaging with the following features:
+> Currently In-App Messaging offers basic IP messaging with the following features:
 >
 > * Conversation creation and management
 > * Sending and receiving text